Vehicular automation: Sartre

-The Sartre (safe road trains for the environment) project's main goal is to create platooning, a train of automated cars, that will provide comfort and have the ability for the driver of the vehicle to arrive safely to a destination.
-Along with the ability to be along the train, drivers that are driving past these platoons, can join in with a simple activation of the automated driving system that correlates with a truck that leads the platoon.
-Sartre is taking what we know as a train system and mixing it with automated driving technology.
-This is intended to allow for an easier transportation through cities and ultimately help with traffic flow through heavy automobile traffic.

-In some parts of the world the self-driving car has been tested in real life situations such as in Pittsburgh.
-The self-driving Uber has been put to the test around the city, driving with different types of drivers as well as different traffic situations.
-Not only have there been testing and successful parts to the automated car, but there has also been extensive testing in California on automated busses.
-The lateral control of the automated buses uses magnetic markers such as the platoon at San Diego, while the longitudinal control of the automated truck platoon uses millimeter wave radio and radar.
-Current examples around today's society include the Google car and Tesla's models.
-Tesla has redesigned automated driving, they have created car models that allow drivers to put in the destination and let the car take over.
-These are two modern day examples of the automated driving system cars.
+The SAfe Road TRains for the Environment (Sartre) project's goal was to enable platooning, in which a line of cars and trucks (a "train") follow a human-driven vehicle.
+Trains were predicted to provide comfort and allow the following vehicles to travel safely to a destination.
+Human drivers encountering a train could join and delegate driving to the human driver.

+Tests

+Self-driving Uber vehicles were tested in Pittsburgh, Pennsylvania.
+The tests were paused after an autonomous car killed a woman in Arizona.
+Automated busses have been tested in California.
+In San Diego, California, an automated bus test used magnetic markers.
+The longitudinal control of automated truck platoons used millimeter wave radio and radar.
+Waymo and Tesla have conducted tests.
+Tesla FSD allows drivers to enter a destination and let the car take over.

 Risks and liabilities

+Ford offers Blue Cruise, technology that allows geofenced cars to drive autonomously.

-Many automakers such as Ford and Volvo have announced plans to offer fully automated cars in the future.
-Extensive research and development is being put into automated driving systems, but the biggest problem automakers cannot control is how drivers will use system.
-Drivers are stressed to stay attentive and safety warnings are implemented to alert the driver when corrective action is needed.
-Tesla Motor's has one recorded incident that resulted in a fatality involving the automated driving system in the Tesla Model S. The accident report reveals the accident was a result of the driver being inattentive and the autopilot system not recognizing the obstruction ahead.
+Drivers are directed to stay attentive, and safety warnings are implemented to alert the driver when corrective action is needed.
+Tesla, Incorporated has one recorded incident that resulted in a fatality involving the automated driving system in the Tesla Model S. The accident report reveals the accident was a result of the driver being inattentive and the autopilot system not recognizing the obstruction ahead.
+Tesla has also had multiple instances where the vehicle crashed into a garage door.
+According to the book "The Driver in the Driverless Car: How Your Technology Choices Create the Future," Tesla automatically performs an update overnight.
+The morning after the update, the driver used his app to "summon" his car, and it crashed into his garage door.

-Another flaw with automated driving systems is that in situations where unpredictable events such as weather or the driving behavior of others may cause fatal accidents due to sensors that monitor the surroundings of the vehicle not being able to provide corrective action.
+Another flaw with automated driving systems is that unpredictable events, such as weather or the driving behavior of others, may cause fatal accidents due to sensors that monitor the surroundings of the vehicle not being able to provide corrective action.

 To overcome some of the challenges for automated driving systems, novel methodologies based on virtual testing, traffic flow simulation and digital prototypes have been proposed, especially when novel algorithms based on Artificial Intelligence approaches are employed which require extensive training and validation data sets.

-The implementation of automated driving systems poses the possibility of changing build environments in urban areas, such as the expansion of suburban areas due to the increased ease of mobility.
+Implementing automated driving systems poses the possibility of changing built environments in urban areas, such as expanding the suburban regions due to the increased ease of mobility.